Mandrake-Lee/Lantiq_XWAY_CGU/README.md

 * BYPASS.
 If enable, the PLL will output the oscillator/input frequency
 * DDR_SEL.
 It's a divider from PLL0 to DDR/FPI/IO bus
+* SRC:
+  * For PPL0 & PLL1, if enable, freq_in will be the one of the USB bus i.e 12MHz
+  * For PPL2, this property is always active with following choices:
+    * 0 : PPL2_freq_in = PPL0_freq_out affected by PLL2 divider
+    * 1 : PPL2_freq_in depends on the PHASE_DIVIDER; either 36MHz or 35.328MHz
+    * 2 : PPL2_freq_in is the same as USB bus, i.e. 12MHz

 ## Memory layout
 Based on [[3]](#References):